zachj1582/redux-2-afternoon/README.md

 <summary> <code> budgetReducer.js </code> </summary>

 ```
+// CREATE AN INITIAL STATE OBJECT THAT WILL BE PASSED THROUGH THE REDUCER TO SET AN INITIAL STATE FOR THE STORE
 const initialState = {
   purchases: [],
   budgetLimit: null,
   loading: false
 }

+// EXPORT DEFAULT A REDUCER FUNCTION THAT RETURNS A STATE OBJECT
 export default function reducer(state = initialState, action) {
   return state;
 }